olezim/writeups/tryhackme/startup/readme.md

 user@parrot ~/CTF/startup $
 ```

-The first scan discovered *TARGET-IP/files*.

-### Inspecting TARGET-IP/files
+### Inspecting /files

 ![files-image](images/files.png)

 The accessable files are not really helpful.
-They might have embedded files or data, but before checking this, we should try if the ftp folder is really writeable as anonymous.
+They might have embedded files or data, but before checking this, we should try if the ftp-folder is really writeable as anonymous.
 In case we can upload files over ftp and access them here, it is an ease to create a reverse-shell.

-### Uploading a PHP reverse-shell
+## Uploading the PHP reverse-shell

 To log in, we just have to `ftp <TARGET-IP>` and provide **anonymous** as username and a blank password.
 Next, prepare the reverse-shell.
 There are a lot of scripts out there, I recommend [this](https://gitlab.com/kalilinux/packages/webshells/-/blob/kali/master/php/php-reverse-shell.php?ref_type=heads).
 The only thing we have to do is changing a couple of parameters inside of it.